Search results for

 Open Camera screenshot 2020

 Generally, you should use the stock camera app on your phone.
 They almost all come with manual modes, pro modes, and post-processing designed specifically for your camera’s hardware.
-However, those who need a replacement could do a lot worse than Open Camera.
-It has a full manual mode along with auto-leveing, HDR, a panoramic mode, on-screen histogram, focus peaking, and even voice controls to take photos remotely.
-The image quality is quite good and the app is not only free, but also open source.
+However, those who need a replacement can try Open Camera.
+It has a full manual mode along with auto-leveing, HDR, a panoramic mode, an on-screen histogram, focus peaking, and even voice controls to take photos remotely.
+The image quality is quite good, and the app is not only free but also open source.
 It’s a great camera app replacement.

 PhotoPills